dotnet/interactive/docs/NotebookswithJupyter.md

-# Using .NET notebooks with Jupyter Notebooks / JupyterLabs
+# Using .NET notebooks with Jupyter Notebook / JupyterLab

 There are two ways to use .NET notebooks on your machine with .NET Interactive: